iWinston/typeorm-plus/docs/using-ormconfig.md

 You can use any connection options available.

+## Which configuration file is used by Typeorm

+Sometimes, you may want to use multiple configurations using different formats.
+When calling `getConnectionOptions()` or attempting to use `createConnection()` without the connection options, Typeorm will attempt to load the configurations, in this order:

+1. From the environment variables.
+Typeorm will attempt to load the `.env` file using dotEnv if it exists.
+If the environment variables `TYPEORM_CONNECTION` or `TYPEORM_URL` are set, Typeorm will use this method.
+2. From the `ormconfig.env`.
+3. From the other `ormconfig.[format]` files, in this order: `[js, ts, json, yml, yaml, xml]`.

+Note that Typeorm will use the first valid method found and will not load the others.
+For example, Typeorm will not load the `ormconfig.[format]` files if the configuration was found in the environment.

 ## Overriding options defined in ormconfig

 Sometimes you want to override values defined in your ormconfig file,